Priorities

 We're stronger when we work together.

 The City must do a better job of getting out into the community to seek feedback and input from city residents.
 It's not enough to expect people to come to City Council meetings - we need to go to them.
 We need to widely publicize opportunities for engagement, and ensure we're reaching renters, not just homeowners and property owners who pay utilities through the City.
 Let's make sure we go talk to our neighbors before we make decisions that will affect their homes, their families, and their pocketbooks.
+I'm really proud of some of the recent changes we've made since I've been on the Council to be more approachable and accessible, but I know there's still more work to do.

 I also strive to be accessible to our community, and would continue to do so as a Councilor.
 Feel free to contact me anytime with questions or concerns about our City (see the "Get Involved" tab for my contact info)!